[YOUR NAME HERE]

-I began my writing career as an investigative journalist, operating from the assumptions that there was a lot wrong with the world, it was all somebody's fault, and it was my job to find and expose the culprits.
+I began my writing career as an investigative journalist.
+I was inspired by the convictions that there was a lot wrong with the world, it was all somebody's fault, and it was my job to find and expose the culprits.

 And I wasn’t bad at it.
 My first series of muck-raking articles for a weekly San Francisco newspaper, written at the tender age of 24, caused a little brouhaha in local environmental politics and earned me an invitation to testify before Congress on behalf of an ecology lobby.
-Thankfully, that opportunity was nixed by a senior reporter on the same story (my chief mentor), who told me I had no business testifying for any political lobby -- especially when, by all rights, it should be him.
+Thankfully, that opportunity was nixed by a senior reporter on the same story (my chief mentor), who told me I had no business testifying for any political lobby (especially when it should be him).

-But I didn’t last long in that kind of reporting because it seemed that the net result was earning enemies on all sides.
-When a story was effective, I’d get a torrent of nasty letters and vituperative calls, sources would stop answering the phone, the senior writer would be eyeballing me, and the publisher would clap me on the shoulder and say, “Great job, Patrick!” ... while I just felt like throwing up.
+I didn’t last long in that kind of reporting because it seemed that the net result was making enemies on all sides.
+When a story was effective, I’d get a torrent of nasty letters and vituperative calls, sources would stop answering the phone, and the senior writer would be eyeballing me.
+Then the publisher would clap me on the shoulder and say, “Great job, Patrick!” ... while I just felt like throwing up.
 I began to understand the popularity of heavy drinking among muck-raking reporters, even though I didn't have the stomach for that either.

 After the health and spiritual crisis that occupied most of my thirties, I re-entered journalism as a magazine writer focusing on issues of healing and human potential.
-I still had the sense that there was a lot wrong with the world, but I had learned (the hard way, of course; I doubt there's an easy way) that the most helpful investigations began by looking in the mirror.
+I still had the sense that there was a lot wrong with the world, but I had learned that the most helpful investigations began by looking in the mirror.
 The net result of what I called "the journalism of consciousness" was making countless friends, gaining a remarkable array of new mentors, and earning the gratitude of thousands of readers.

 __________________________